 Buckling Up When You’re Pregnant: A guide to using your seatbelt when you’re expecting

-Checklist – Rear and Forward Facing Seats – our Safety Tech’s favorite checklist for parents!
-Two-sided checklist covers installation tips for kids of all ages.
+Checklist – Rear and Forward Facing – our Safety Tech’s favorite checklist for parents!
+Two-sided checklist covers installation tips for kids of all ages

 Safety Seat Warnings and Recalls: Search this site to see if your child’s safety seat has had a recall warning issued

-Here are two great articles for parents about the benefits of keeping children rear-facing:
+Why rear-facing is safest: We can’t say enough about how important this is.
+Here are two great articles for parents to read about the benefits of keeping children rear-facing:

 MORE RESOURCES WE RECOMMEND:

 The Ultimate Car Seat Guide: An interactive online tool from SafeKids.org to find the right car seat for your child’s needs

 Car Seat Safety for Kids: Tips and tons of great resources and information from the Children’s Hospital of Philadelphia (CHOP)

 Top 5 Things to check when buckling your child in a car seat